Corporate Governance

 Risk management initiatives

-The Board of Directors ascertains and evaluates risks Groupwide and considers
+The Board of Directors ascertains and evaluates risks

-responses to risks
+Groupwide and considers responses to risks with impacts

-with impacts across the organization.
-In addition, monthly Group Management
+across the organization.
+In addition, monthly Group

-Conferences in which the
+Management Conferences in which the External Directors and

-External Directors and Standing Statutory Auditor take part include information
+Standing Statutory Auditor take part include information

-deliberation on the state of management of risks accompanying the businesses of
+sharing and deliberation on the state of management of

 and subsidiaries.